4 Things You Shouldn’t Do When Recruiter Calls You

 Many job seekers are more concerned about their resumes than everything else.
 Often they edit resume online or write them on their own.
 Needless to say that this process may take the most of their time.

 But right now, when you’re waiting for a call back from the employer to get to the next stage of your job search, there’s something else to take care of: how to handle a call from the recruiter and make the best possible impression?
 Read these top 4 points to help you pass the phone interview successfully!

 Not Being Able to Answer

-Definitely, there could be quite urgent matters when you can’t answer the call.
+There could be pretty urgent matters when you can’t answer the call.
 In this case, you may ask to call the employer back, let it be, in 30 minutes.
 But again: don’t forget to do that!
 Also, if you have trouble dealing with phone interviews, be sure to check phone interview tips for job seekers.

 Disregard Communication Skills

 When you’re asked to present yourself, recruiters expect you to show your communication skills.
 No wonder some of the applicants get denied because of the inability to provide rich explanations on open-end questions.
 Watch your language and try to prepare some of the most common questions in advance, so you have a chance to polish them.